Should We All Be Wearing Masks In Public? Health Experts Revisit The Question

 That's why Gottlieb says the CDC should issue guidelines advising people on how to construct their own cotton masks.
 "Cotton masks constructed in a proper way should provide a reasonable degree of protection from people being able to transmit the virus," he told NPR.

-There's not definitive evidence from published research that wearing masks in public will protect the person wearing the mask from contracting diseases.
-In fact, randomized control trials — considered the gold standard for testing the effectiveness of an intervention — are limited, and the results from those trials were inconclusive, says Feng.
+There's no definitive evidence from published research that wearing masks in public will protect the person wearing the mask from contracting diseases.
+In fact, randomized controlled trials — considered the gold standard for testing the effectiveness of an intervention — are limited, and the results from those trials were inconclusive, says Feng.

 But Feng points out that randomized clinical trials have not shown significant effects for hand hygiene either.
 "But for mechanistic reasons, we believe hygiene can be a good way to kill pathogens, and WHO still recommends hand hygiene," she says.